All Episodes

 No.

-Right, so I want to actually I want to show you what it is because you showed me some disgusting things in the previous segment, so I have to respond.
+So I want to actually show you what it is because you showed me some disgusting things in the previous segment.

 It is impressive, but look at what's going on here.

-Look at what this glass is doing.
+Okay, what this lass is doing.

 It's a TikTok trend, so anything on TikTok is mostly cringe.

-Oh yeah, actually.
+Oh, yeah, actually.

 She saw her friend Anna Murphy, a Canadian makeup artist, post about using yarn for makeup, a trend that involves gluing yarn to your face and painting over it with makeup, which has since gone worldwide.